 The responsibility for accomplishing equal opportunity is not dependent on authority or solely the function of any special staff officer.
 Rather, all Marines are expected to promote camaraderie among individuals, regardless of age, color, gender, race, religion, sexual orientation, or national origin, by setting an example of unprejudiced actions and identifying unfair practices to higher authority via the chain of command.

-Unlawful discrimination and harassment within the Marine Corps are unacceptable and will not be tolerated.
-Discrimination and harassment undermines morale, reduces combat readiness, and prevents maximum utilization and development of the Marine Corps’ most vital asset, its "people".
+Unlawful discriminatory practices within the Marine Corps are counterproductive and unacceptable.
+Discrimination undermines morale, reduces combat readiness, and prevents maximum utilization and development of the Marine Corps’ most vital asset, its people.